-This bill creates a new felony with a potential fine of up to \$1,000.
+This joint resolution creates a new felony with a potential fine of up to \$1,000.
 This may result in a change in the fines and fees collected in court.
 Court fines and fees are distributed to the General Fund, Other Funds, and local funds.
-Therefore, RFA anticipates this bill may result in an undetermined impact to General Fund revenue, Other Funds revenue, and local revenue due to the modifications in fines and fees collections in court.
+Therefore, RFA anticipates this joint resolution may result in an undetermined increase in General Fund revenue, Other Funds revenue, and local revenue due to the modifications in fines and fees collections in court.